kadena-io/kuro/docs/KadenaBeta-v1.md

 `<apiPort>`, `<nodeId.port>`, `<nodeId.port> + 5000`.
 Generally, these ports will default to `8000`, `10000`, and `15000` (see `genconfs` for details).

+For information regarding the configuration yaml generally, see the "Configuration Files" section.

 ```
 kadenaserver [-c|--config] [-d|--disablePersistence]